Rental Rental

 Secure your living arrangements effortlessly!
 Apply for a rental agreement today.
 Streamline the process, ensure legal compliance, and enjoy a harmonious tenancy.
 Apply now for simplicity and peace.

 1. At all times the Landlord shall ensure the privacy of the Tenant, he may not just visit the tenant at any time.
-He needs to give at least one-day prior notice to the Tenant before visiting and the same shall be in reasonable hours, apart from emergency situations and in such situations, only the landlord is allowed to enter the premises.
+He needs to give at least one day prior notice to the Tenant before visiting and the same shall be in reasonable hours, apart from emergencies, and in such situations, only the landlord is allowed to enter the premises.
 Landlord entry requires proper notice, respecting tenant rights in India.

 2. The terms and conditions of the rental agreement shall always be binding on the Tenant as well as the Landlord.
 If the landlord breaches any terms of the rental agreement the tenant shall make a complaint in the small causes court and the authorities shall pass an order as they deem fit.
-On the grounds that the landlord breached the terms of the contract, the tenant has the right to terminate the agreement and shall evict the property.
+Because the landlord breached the terms of the contract, the tenant has the right to terminate the agreement and shall evict the property.

 3. The tenant has the right to a fair and reasonable opportunity to be provided by the landlord in cases when he wants to evict the tenant and can only do so when he has proper grounds.